Contact Us

 HOLIDAY SHOW:

 Brick-and-Mortar Store: If you own or co-own a brick-and-mortar store, you can participate in the show as a sponsor.
 Fill out the application, indicating in the appropriate area that you own a brick-and-mortar shop.
 If accepted into the show, you will be contacted about sponsorship options.
-The minimum cost to participate as a vending sponsor at our holiday show is $300.
+The minimum cost to participate as a vending sponsor at our holiday show is TBD.

 You will be able to pay the artist fee by credit card invoice or by PayPal (payee: nocoastcraft@gmail.com).